-More time and more revenue along with an automated process that saves people from frustration.
+More time, more revenue, and an automated process that saves people from frustration.

-- Having the support of AI means fewer human-made errors, because the tool learns with time.
+2. Having the support of AI means fewer human-made errors because the tool learns with time.

 People are prone to noticing ups and downs in terms of their ability to focus.
 No employee’s productive at all times.
-A bad night’s sleep, harsh weather conditions, mood swings – you name it.
-The canvass of factors that have a direct impact on productivity is a large one.
+You name it: a rough night, harsh weather conditions on the way to work, mood swings, personal problems.
+The canvass of factors that directly impact productivity is a large one.

 Obviously, automation solutions aren’t affected by such factors.

 You no longer need to grow the team responsible for processing documents, while the existing employees can take on new challenges.
-Even when the company’s operation expands, automated document workflows reduce the need to hire more headcount, thus allowing you to maintain a more efficient, less costly hiring strategy too.
+Even when the company’s operation expands, automated document workflows reduce the need to hire more headcount, thus allowing you to maintain a more efficient, less costly hiring strategy.

 When assessing IDP from the business investment perspective, there’s also the benefit of faster offer generation thanks to quicker document turnaround.
 With automation in place, your team can quickly process emails from prospects and source data to create ready-to-send offers.

-- Another key benefit: simplified internal document communication.
+4. Another critical benefit: simplified internal document communication.

-And hey, quicker responses and better quality of service will likely end with higher eNPS.
+And hey, quicker responses and better quality of service will likely provide higher eNPS.